Skip to content

 bash

-# List available Amazon Linux AMIs
+# List the latest Amazon Linux 2023 AMI

 aws ec2 describe-images \